Moving to Germany While He’s Deployed

 Moving to Germany Before a Deployment

 You will need to check with the transportation office about arranging the move for you.
-You will also need to make sure you and your daughter have EFMP exams and get no-fee passports before you travel to Germany.
+You will also need to ensure you and your daughter have EFMP exams and get no-fee passports before traveling to Germany.

-Hi I my boyfriend is in basic for infantry, they told him he will be stationed in Germany!
-So we were going to get engaged within the next year or so and I’d move where his base was then get married whenever (hadn’t planned that part yet).
+Hi, my boyfriend is in basic for infantry.
+They told him he will be stationed in Germany!
+So we were going to get engaged within the next year or so.
+I will move where his base was then get married whenever (hadn’t planned that part yet).
 But everything is a little confusing now that he is going to Germany instead of staying in the USA.

-Other things to consider include getting your military ID after you get married and getting enrolled in Tricare.
-It sounds overwhelming but it really isn’t that bad.
+Other things to consider include getting your military ID after getting married and enrolling in Tricare.
+It sounds overwhelming, but it really isn’t that bad.

 You will be allowed to take your pets with you as the Army typically allows two pets to live in on post housing (with certain breed restrictions).
-As far as I can find, there is no quarantine required for taking pets into Germany but they must be up to date on all shots including rabies.
+As far as I can find, no quarantine is required for taking pets into Germany, but they must be up to date on all shots, including rabies.

 Marrying a Soldier Stationed in Germany

-We are both of legal age – I’m 18 and he’s 18 going on 19 in June and we are sure about getting married and me moving with him any where he goes, of course if the army allows me to do so.
-Any comments accepted no rude ones please and thank you!!!
+We are both of legal age – I’m 18, and he’s 18 going on 19 in June and we are sure about getting married and me moving with him anywhere he goes if the army allows me to do so.

 Also, if you were not originally on his orders to go to Germany, the Army will not pay for you to go to Germany (in almost all cases).
-You will need to plan ahead for this so you can cover any expenses associated with the move.
+You will need to plan for this to cover any expenses associated with the move.

 Good luck with finishing high school and the move.